 From Director Nora Sarvetnick, PhD

-Regenerative medicine is considered by many, to be one of the most important fields in 21st-century medicine.
+Regenerative Medicine is considered by many, to be one of the most important fields in 21st-century medicine.
 I am honored to have the opportunity to be involved in this cutting edge scientific field that holds so much potential to help those suffering from acute and chronic conditions.
-The Nebraska Regenerative Medicine Project will become a new center of excellence at UNMC, allowing us to make an impact on disease and patient care while enhancing the economy of Nebraska by offering more jobs and research income for the university.
+The regenerative medicine program will become a new center of excellence at UNMC, allowing us to make an impact on disease and patient care while enhancing the economy of Nebraska by offering more jobs and research income for the university.

 Researchers at UNMC have been pioneers in the use of peripheral stem cells and bone marrow transplantation to treat patients and I am excited to expand on this and other clinically relevant research.
 The field of regenerative medicine involves innovative medical therapies that enable the body to repair, replace, restore and regenerate damaged or diseased tissues and organs.
 It encompasses a variety of research areas including cell therapy, tissue engineering, biomaterials engineering, growth factors, and transplantation science.
 UNMC's numerous clinical and scientific strengths will be further advanced through the collaborations of this project.

-In order to move forward and be successful, several areas of growth have been identified for this project:
+In order to move forward and be successful, here are some of the of growth have been identified for this project:

 - Pancreas Development & Diabetes– islet cell replacement or regeneration therapy may offer therapeutic benefit and perhaps a cure for people with diabetes.
 By understanding the processes involved in cell growth and response we hope to develop pathways to produce new, functional beta cells, which are depleted or destroyed in type 1 and type 2 diabetes.